JashGupta/AstroCRM/README.md

 ## ⚡ Challenges Faced

 *   **Secure Session Management:** Balancing security with user experience was tricky.
 I implemented a short-lived `accessToken` in memory and a secure, `httpOnly` `refreshToken` cookie.
 Writing the Axios request interceptors to automatically refresh expired sessions without kicking the user out took some trial and error.
 *   **MongoDB Analytics Aggregations:** Creating the charts on the dashboard required combining records from multiple collections (Clients, Consultations, and Follow-ups).
-I had to learn how to write complex MongoDB aggregation pipelines (`$facet`, `$group`, and `$lookup`) to retrieve monthly stats and group totals efficiently in single database requests.
-*   **Handling Timezone Offsets:** Clients book consultations and set follow-ups in their local time, but servers store datetimes in UTC.
-Resolving bugs where date pickers shifted dates by ±1 day depending on local timezone offsets was a challenging debugging exercise.

 ---